rkoeninger/ShenScript/docs/interop.rst

    Returns a handle to a function in the Shen environment which automatically performs trampoline settling.

    :param string name: Function name.
    :returns:           A function to call Shen function by given name.
-Returned function will be async if in async mode.
+Returned function will be async.

 .. function:: cons(x, y)